HomelikeBrick42/OS/README.md

 ## How to run

-WSL is currently the only supported platform, for ubuntu run `sudo apt-get install qemu ovmf` and then you can execute `./run_wsl.sh` to start the os in qemu
+WSL is currently the only supported platform, for ubuntu run `sudo apt-get install ovmf` and then you can execute `./run_wsl.sh` to start the os in qemu